 Operators should also be trained in the proper behavior inside the clean area.
 They should understand the importance of slow and deliberate movements, the importance of spraying their hands with a sanitization agent regularly prior to performing interventions, and the importance of waiting the appropriate contact time.
 Operators should also learn not to pick up items off the floor because the floor is the dirtiest part of the cleanroom.

 Properly designed facilities help control microbial contamination.
-Training on the basics of facility design should include concepts of airflows, pressure differentials, and the different cleanroom grades.
+Training according to gowning qualification guidelines on the basics of facility design should include concepts of airflows, pressure differentials, and the different cleanroom grades.
 The importance of removing street clothes, changing into cleanroom scrubs, and progressive gowning/sanitization concepts to protect the inner filling grade A/B operations should be stressed during the training.
 Operators should understand the concept of the facility design moving from the dirtiest areas (uncontrolled environments) to the cleanest areas (grade A environments).
 Operators should learn the theory of “first air,” high-efficiency particulate air (HEPA filters), room air changes, unidirectional flow, and the importance of keeping the return air ducts unobstructed.
 Some regulatory requirements and information on the grades of cleanrooms to assist with training are in Annex 1 and the FDA’s 21 CFR Part 211.42.

 The material and personnel flow program overview should include an introduction on how materials and personnel flow into and out of the clean areas.
 Training should include the approved methods of transferring materials and the approved pathway for personnel traffic, including the gowning control points.
-This program is necessary to keep contamination from the outside world from entering the cleanrooms.
+This aseptic gowning qualification program is necessary to keep contamination from the outside world from entering the cleanrooms.
 Personnel must follow gowning procedures, hygiene requirements, and the established process flows to enter the cleanrooms.
 Personnel must only enter and exit the cleanroom through dedicated paths to avoid cross contamination.